 ALA’s most recent completed projects are the new City Theatre in Lappeenranta, Finland, Aalto University and Keilaniemi metro stations in Espoo, Finland, and the renovation of the Dipoli student union building in Espoo and its repurposing as the main building of Aalto University.
-Our current projects include the Helsinki Central Library, three more subway stations along the western extension of Helsinki Metro, the renovations of the Finnish Embassies in New Delhi and Cairo, a new hotel in Tampere, Finland, as well as the expansion of Helsinki Airport.
+Our current projects include the Helsinki Central Library, three more subway stations along the western extension of Helsinki Metro, a terraced parking garage in Helsinki, the renovation of the Finnish Embassy in New Delhi, a new hotel in Tampere, Finland, as well as the expansion of the Helsinki Airport.

 In addition to having designed major public buildings in Finland and abroad, the partners have taught architecture in Finland, and at Columbia University and Washington University in St. Louis’ Helsinki International Semester.
 In 2012 they received the prestigious Finnish State Prize for Architecture.

 ALA seeks fresh angles, flowing forms and surprising solutions.
 We trust in beauty achieved by combining the intuitive and the analytical, the practical and the extravagant, the rational and the irrational.